 The Merseyside club pulled a goal back before half-time but it was Gerrard's second-half exploits that went into the history books.
 Gerrard's emphatic volley levelled the encounter at 2-2 before Paul Konchesky's overhit cross restored the Hammers' lead.

 In the 91st minute and with Liverpool still trailing, the ball fell to Gerrard 25 yards out - which meant one thing and one thing only.

-A ferocious first-time hit beat Shaka Hislop all ends up to send the game into extra time.
+A ferocious first-time strike glided past Shaka Hislop to send the game into extra time.

 Liverpool went on to win the final on penalties, with Gerrard (naturally) converting his kick in a game now dubbed the Gerrard Final.

 On March 13, 2012, Gerrard marked his 400th Premier League appearance with something special - a hat-trick against derby rivals Everton.

 With Liverpool out of form, Everton were eyeing their first win at Anfield since 1999 and a chance to leapfrog their near-neighbours.

 However, Gerrard produced yet another masterclass when it mattered most.

 Restored to the starting line-up after thigh problems, the captain gave Liverpool the lead 11 minutes from half-time, collecting a loose ball and lifting it over Tim Howard.

 Gerrard added a second shortly after the restart with a flying effort in front of the Kop.
 The Liverpool man completed his hat-trick in the dying moments of the game with a simple finish.